nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 ---

-How can this all be true at once?
-Prompting models to sample from different parts of the distribution

----

 ## There is strong reason to believe the LLM paradigm can be useful for social knowledge

 Can an LLM placed into some kind of social/economic simulation might tell us something "real" about how real people might respond?

 Can we capture real knowledge that is similar in character to the regression coefficient in a very good quantitative study that tells us something about human behavior?

+---

-I think it *is* possible that a model responds a certain way because of collective behaviour ensconced in data records and now model weights.
+## Models "respond" a certain way because of collective behaviour ensconced in data records and now model weights.

+We can make falsifiable claims about causal impact of data.
+We *can* examine specific data counterfactuals.

 ---